 The Pulse Width Modulator is a controller that directs which phase turns on at a given time.

-IDEALLY each phase has a single VRM circuit.
-However, if Phase Doublers are used, then each phase on a PWM can be branched out into two.
+Ideally, each phase has a single VRM circuit.
+However, if Phase Doublers are used, each stage on a PWM can be branched into two.

-The TRUE Power Phases of the motherboard are determined by the PWM.
+The PWM determines the TRUE Power Phases of the motherboard.

 A Periodic PWM Signal:

-A typical PWM signal has consistent high and lows.
-The switching frequency between the high and low for a typical PWM is about 300KHz (300,000 times a second).
+A typical PWM signal has consistent highs and lows.
+The switching frequency between the high and low for a standard PWM is about 300KHz (300,000 times a second).